dietotter/cpp-learning/conspect.md

 - Resizing vector is computationally expensive, so if I need a vector with specific num of elems but don't know the values of the elems at the point of declaration, I can create a vector with default elements like so: `std::vector<int> array(5);`.
 Using direct initialization, we can create a vector with 5 elems and init them to 0.
 If we use brace initialization here, the vector would have 1 elem, which would be the integer 5. *A rule of thumb:* if a type is some kind of list and I don't want to init it with a list, use direct initialization
 - Using `std::vector`, we can compact 8 booleans into a single byte: `std::vector<bool> array{ true, false, false, true, true };`
 - Prefer using `std::vector` over build-in dynamic arrays

+# Iterators
+- **Iterator** is an object designed to traverse through a container (e.g. values in array, chars in a string), providing access to each element along the way
+- Container may provide different kinds of iterators - e.g., array container might offer a forwards iterator, and reverse iterator (walks through array in reverse order)
+- C++ iterators typically use the same interface for traversal (`operator++` to move to the next element) and access (`operator*` to access the current element), we can iterate through a wide variety of different container types using a consistent method
+- Simplest kind of iterator - pointer iterator (using pointer arithmetics): see `conspect/iterators/pointer-iterator.cpp`
+- All types that have `begin()` and `end()` member functions or can be used with `std::begin` and `std::end` are usable in range-based for-loops (for-each loops).
+Including user-defined types
+- If the elements being iterated over change address or are destroyed, the iterator becomes **invalidated** (*dangling*, like pointers and references can be)
+- Some operatuons that modify containers (such as adding elem to *std::vector*) can cause elems in the container to change addresses.
+When this happens, existing iterators will be invalidated.
+Good C++ reference documentation should note which container operations may or will invalidate iterators

+# Standard library algorithms
+- The functionality provided in algorithms library generally fall into one of three categories:
+    1. **Inspectors** - used to view (but not modify) data in container (e.g. searching, counting)
+    2. **Mutators** - used to modify data in container (e.g. sorting, shuffling)
+    3. **Facilitators** - used to generate a result based on values of the data members (e.g. objects that multiply values, objects that determine what order pairs of elements should be sorted in)
+- Some examples:
+    - `std::find` searches for the first occurence of a value in a container.
+Takes in 3 params: iterator to the starting elem in the sequence, iterator to the ending elem in the sequence, value to search for.
+Returns an iterator pointing to the element (if it is found) or the end of container (if not found).
+See `conspect/standard-algorithms/find.cpp`
+    - `std::find_if` searches for value in container that matches some condition.
+Similar to *std::find*, but instead of passing a value to search for, we pass in a callable object, such as function pointer or a lambda, that checks to see if a match is found.
+See `conspect/standard-algorithms/find-if.cpp`
+    - `std::count` and `std::count_if` to search for all occurrences of an elem or an elem fulfilling a condition.
+See `conspect/standard-algorithms/count.cpp`
+    - `std::sort` to sort an array in ascending order, but also there is a *std::sort* version which takes a **comparison function** as 3rd param that allows us to sort by our own conditions.
+That function takes two params to compare and returns true if the first argument should be ordered before the second.
+See `conspect/standard-algorithms/sort.cpp`
+        - Because sorting in descending order is popular, C++ provides a custom type `std::greater` (part of `<functional>` header) for that.
+So we can `std::sort(arr.begin(), arr.end(), std::greater{});` (before C++17, we'd have to specify the type `std::greater<int>{}`)
+        - See how `std::sort` uses the comparison function in `conspect/standard-algorithms/sort-with-comparison.cpp` using the example of selection sort
+    - `std::for_each` takes a list as input and applies a custom function to every element.
+See `conspect/standard-algorithms/for-each.cpp` (there's also why it might be better to use `std::for_each` rather than *range-based for-loops*)
+- Many standard algorithms can be parallelized to achieve faster processing
+- Most standard algorithms don't guarantee a particular order of execution.
+For such algos, ensure any functions you pass in do not assume a particular ordering.
+Some algorithms do guarantee sequential execution: `std::for_each`, `std::copy`, `std::copy_backward`, `std::move`, and `std::move_backward`
+- C++20 adds *ranges*, which allow us to simply pass *arr*, without having to pass *arr.begin()* and *arr.end()*